-WASAPI (Windows Audio Standard API) was developed for Windows Vista, Windows 7 and up to replace Direct Sound.
+WASAPI (Windows Audio Standard API) was developed for Vista and Seven to replace Direct Sound.
 WASAPI isn't intended to work on Windows XP.
 Standard WASAPI will make use of the Windows Sound Mixer and is not bit-perfect.

 Windows: WASAPI Event Style